Financial Conduct Authority staff to vote on strike action over pay changes

 Staff turnover has increased as a result and led to significant growth in trade union membership, Unite said.

+Although chief executive Nikhil Rathi told MPs at the Treasury Committee: “We do not see attrition in our organisation at levels elevated to what they were typically before the pandemic.”

-Official recognition was requested and denied by the FCA, with chief executive Nikhil Rathi claiming the concerns raised was “noise” and the changes would actually improve staff performance.
+Official recognition was requested and denied by the FCA, with Mr Rathi claiming the concerns raised was “noise” and the changes would actually improve staff performance.

+He said last month the FCA spent £492,000 on communication consultants over the changes, adding: “We need change skills in the organisation for the scale of change that we are undertaking.

+“We are drawing on that as proportionately and sensibly as we can.
+We are an organisation that has achieved a huge amount.

 Dominic Hook, Unite national officer said: “Management at the FCA are attempting to implement a programme of pay cuts, which has come after two years in which the staff at the FCA have worked gruelling hours to provide financial protection against Covid for borrowers, investors, small businesses and people with mortgages.